-Lens cost issues: Technology offers more eyeglass lens choices than ever — and more ways to jack up the price.
-Lens types include:
+Technology offers more eyeglass lens choices than ever.
+But with more options comes more ways to affect the final price.

-- High-index plastic — thinner, lighter lenses with have better built-in UV protection
+High-index plastic – Thinner, lighter lenses with better built-in UV protection.

 How do frame materials affect eyeglass costs?

-Plastic frames may be cheaper than metal ones, according to the American Academy Of Ophthalmology.
+Plastic frames may be cheaper than metal ones, according to the American Academy of Ophthalmology.
 Plastic is tough, lightweight and comes in a lot of color choices.
-As long as you steer clear of designer models, plastic frames may be your budget go-to.

 Metal frames cost a bit more.
-They're strong and lightweight thanks to alloys like titanium and aluminum.
-The good ones resist corrosion.
+They're strong and lightweight, thanks to alloys like titanium and aluminum.
+Higher quality metal frames can even resist corrosion.

-Not all frames are hypoallergenic.
-Read specifics to learn what your frames are made of, especially if you're allergic to nickel or plastics.
+But keep in mind that not all frames are hypoallergenic.
+Read the specifics to learn what your frames are made of, especially if you're allergic to nickel or plastics.

 What if your prescription is difficult?